unification-com/mainchain-upgrade-simulator/README.md

 For simplicity, the simulation will use the `OLD_VERSION` for genesis, and currently only supports testing one upgrade plan.

-The test network comprises of a number of Unification Mainchain validators, sentries, seeds and RPCs, in addition to a small third party IBC enabled chain to test IBC transfers.
+The test network consists of a configurable number of Unification Mainchain validators, sentries, seeds and RPCs, in addition to a small third party IBC enabled chain to test IBC transfers.

-In addition, the network is configured to run:
+The network is also configured to run:

 - A number of scripts to randomly generate and broadcast transactions, including `enterprise`, `beacon`, `wrkchain`, standard Cosmos Txs and IBC transfers